Arkansas Power of Attorney Forms | 11 Types – Free Forms

 A Power of Attorney in Arkansas is a legal document that delegates the authority of the donor (“principal”) to another person or entity (“agent”) to act on their behalf and make decisions.

-The frequent reasons for giving an Arkansas power of attorney include medical, financial responsibilities, or real estate transactions.
-But generally, one or more agents can be appointed to undertake any matter for the principal.
+The frequent reasons for giving one include medical, financial responsibilities, or real estate transactions.
+But one or more agents can be appointed to undertake any matter for the principal.

-Ordinarily, principals would designate close associates or friends, or spouses as agents in a power of attorney because of the nature of decisions it empowers the agent to make.
-However, in Arkansas, your power of attorney must be prepared and signed according to state laws to be valid.
+Ordinarily, principals would designate close associates, friends, or spouses as agents in a power of attorney because of the nature of decisions it empowers the agent to make.
+However, it must be prepared and signed according to state laws to be valid.

 Free POA Forms